-5. The eight additional members will not be eligible to be considered as candidates for Chair- Elect, Global Board Committee Chair, or reelection to the Global Board of Director positions for the upcoming year and must declare their acceptance of this condition before applying and/or agreeing to serve on the Nominating Committee.
+- 5. The eight additional members will not be eligible to be considered as candidates for Chair-Elect, Global Board Committee Chair, or reelection to the Global Board of Director positions for the upcoming year and must declare their acceptance of this condition before applying and/or agreeing to serve on the Nominating Committee. - 6.
+To avoid any perceived conflicts of interest, Nominating Committee members should not write recommendation letters for applicants.